 As a kid from Berkeley, there’s nothing better than covering news in the place I grew up and being at KTVU just feels right.

-Right after I graduated from USC, I started reporting for LA’s city run cable station.
+I graduated from the University of Southern California where I studied broadcast journalism, and after graduating I started reporting for LA’s city run cable station.
 I seriously couldn’t believe they were paying me to do something I truly enjoyed, which is not to say I turned down the paychecks.
-Less than a year later, I packed everything I owned into my used Honda and drove out to Palm Springs.
+Less than a year later, I packed everything I owned into my used Honda Accord and drove out to Palm Springs.

 That’s where I spent the next two years working for the “Desert’s Breaking News Leader,” KESQ as a reporter and weekend anchor.
 The heat was unbearable, I mean like “melt the soles of your shoes” hot.
 But those triple digit temps didn’t stop me from taking jobs at KVBC in Las Vegas and then FOX-10 News in Phoenix.

-It was there in Arizona where I took this beautiful woman on a long hike along the rim of the Grand Canyon.
-When we stopped for a break, I asked her what she was doing for the rest of my life.
+It was there in Arizona, where I took this beautiful woman on a long hike along the rim of the Grand Canyon one day.
+When we stopped for a water break, I asked her what she was doing for the rest of my life.
 Thankfully she didn’t have any plans.
 And I was lucky enough to marry the woman who puts a smile on my face and is the only person I know who always laughs (or pretends to laugh) at my corny jokes.

-After overcoming a number of hurdles, we now find ourselves chasing around an amazing little boy who loves digging in the dirt with construction trucks and helping Dad cook dinner.
-And on the off chance I have some free time, you’ll probably find me chucking up “ill advised” 3’s at the YMCA basketball courts.
+After overcoming a number of infertility hurdles, we now find ourselves chasing around two amazing little boys.
+I love spending time with them reading books, cooking or tending to our growing garden.
+And on the off chance I have some free time, you might find me chucking up some “ill advised” 3’s at the YMCA basketball courts.

-I really would love to hear from you, if you have any story ideas or feedback (good stuff only please).
-Please feel free to shoot me an e-mail at Alex.Savidge@foxtv.com.
+I really would love to hear from you.
+If you have any story ideas, comments or questions please feel free to send me an e-mail at Alex.Savidge@foxtv.com.